zalando-incubator/clin/docs/README.md

 every command.

 ## Configuration
-Clin uses configuration using a yaml file located either in the command's working dir (usually the project root) or in the user's home directory.
+Clin uses configuration from a YAML file located either in the command's working dir (usually the project root) or in the user's home directory.
-The configuration file in the working dir takes precedence, but note that the configuration is **not** hierarchical, i.e. a configuration file will completly override/replace another.
+The configuration file in the working dir takes precedence, but note that the configuration is **not** hierarchical, i.e. a configuration file will completely override/replace another.

 ```yaml